CUBRID/cubrid-manual/en/sql/query/select.rst

     *   *expression_comma_list*: *expression* can be a path expression (ex.: *tbl_name.col_name*), variable or table name.
 All general expressions including arithmetic operations can also be used.
 Use a comma (,) to separate each expression in the list.
 You can specify aliases by using the **AS** keyword for columns or expressions to be queried.
 Specified aliases are used as column names in **GROUP BY**, **HAVING** and **ORDER BY** clauses.
 The position index of a column is assigned based on the order in which the column was specified.
 The starting value is 1.

         As **AVG**, **COUNT**, **MAX**, **MIN**, or **SUM**, an aggregate function that manipulates the retrieved data can also be used in the *expression*.

+*   *schema_name*: Specifies the schema name.
+If omitted, the schema name of the current session is used.

 *   *table_name*.\*: Specifies the table name and using \* has the same effect as specifying all columns for the given table.